ssherwood/spring-boot-jpa/README.md

 }
 ```

-and modify the GET implementation to throw this instead of the IllegalArgumentException:
+And modify the GET implementation to throw this instead of the IllegalArgumentException:

 ```java
         return patientRepository.findById(id)